terawatt-infrastructure/openems/README.md

 |odoo-password|Generate a secure password|

 **NOTE**:  Do this _before_ any further deployments of the application.
 These values help bootstrap persistent configuration.

+### Odoo
+Upon first installation of Odoo (See below for connecting to Odoo), you must active the OpenEMS Addon.

+To do this:
+- Log in to Odoo
+- Go to the `Apps` page
+- Locate `OpenEMS`
+- Click `Activate`

 ## UI
 When building the UI (as in the Dockerfile), environments are passed in.
 As an example, `ng build --base-href "/openems/" -c "openems,openems-backend-prod-eks,prod"`